 (4) dispatch of bills and resolutions before the committee.
 Such records shall be open to public inspection.
 On the first legislative day of each week the House is in session, the chair of each standing committee shall submit to the Chief Clerk for inclusion in the House Journal only, the roll or record of attendance of members at standing committee or subcommittee meetings held prior thereto and not yet reported, along with the record of all votes taken at such meetings.
 All reports from standing committees shall be prepared in writing by the secretary of the committee.
 Members of a standing committee may prepare in writing and file a minority report, setting forth the reasons for their dissent.
 Such committee reports shall be filed with the Chief Clerk within five days of the meeting.
 All meetings at which formal action is taken by a standing committee or subcommittee shall be open to the public, making such reports as are required under Rule 44.
-When any member, except for an excused absence, fails to attend five consecutive regular meetings of his or her committee, the chair of that committee or subcommittee shall notify the member of that fact and, if the member in question fails to reasonably justify absences to the satisfaction of a majority of the membership of the standing committee of which he or she is a member, membership on the committee or subcommittee shall notify the standing committee shall notify the standing committee shall notify the standing committee of which he or she is a member, membership on the committee or subcommittee shall to that effect.
+When any member, except for an excused absence, fails to attend five consecutive regular meetings of his or her committee, the chair of that committee or subcommittee shall notify the member of that fact and, if the member in question fails to reasonably justify absences to the satisfaction of a majority of the membership of the standing committee of which he or she is a member, membership on the committee or subcommittee shall be deemed vacant and the chair of the standing committee shall notify the Speaker of the House to that effect.
 Such vacancy shall then be filled in the manner prescribed by these rules.